 In Year 10, students may select further courses in Music to continue to develop their musicianship and knowledge of theory.
-We also offer the Cert II in Music Industry in Year 10.

 Students may also participate in the variety of extracurricular activities offered at the College before, during and after school hours.
 These include Choirs, Concert Band, Jazz Band, Guitar Ensemble, Worship Band, Rock Bands, String Ensemble and Drum Corp.

 The school performing ensembles perform regularly at school and community events.

 The Media Production and Analysis course at Swan Christian College provides students with an exciting and rewarding pathway to understanding the media.
 Through hands on learning and engaging investigation and research tasks, students become more informed both as viewers and producers.

 Media and Society